 Allow cookies to cool on the baking sheet for 5-10 minutes.
 Move the cookies to a wire rack to finish cooling.

 The best way to prevent the caramel from melting and leaking out of the cookies is to tuck the pieces of caramel into the cookie dough.
 After you scoop the cookie dough, use your hands to tuck the caramel into the dough.
-Roll the dough into a nicely shaped ball and place on the baking sheet.
+Roll the dough into a nicely shaped ball and make sure that you see mostly cookie dough and chocolate chips on the outside.

 Love this recipe?
 We'd love to hear about it!
 Leave us a 5-star ⭐️⭐️⭐️⭐️⭐️ rating at the top of the recipe card!
 We read, respond to and appreciate all of your comments so don't forget to leave a comment below.
 We love hearing feedback from our readers!